 13.2 Nontransferability.
 No right or interest of any Participant in an Option, a Stock Appreciation Right, a Restricted Stock Award (prior to the completion of the restriction period applicable thereto), a Stock Unit, or other Award granted pursuant to the 2002 Plan, shall be assignable or transferable during the lifetime of the Participant, either voluntarily or involuntarily, or subjected to any lien, directly or indirectly, by operation of law, or otherwise, including execution, levy, garnishment, attachment, pledge or bankruptcy.
 In the event of a Participant's death, a Participant's rights and interests in Options, Stock Appreciation Rights, Restricted Stock Awards, other Awards, and Stock Units shall, to the extent provided in Articles VII, VIII, IX, X and XI, be transferable by will or the laws of descent and distribution, and payment of any amounts due under the 2002 Plan shall be made to, and exercise of any Options may be made by, the Participant's legal representatives, heirs or legatees.
-If in the option of the Committee a person entitled to payments or to exercise rights with respect to the 2002 Plan is disabled from caring for his affairs because of guardian, conservator or other legal personal representative upon furnishing the Committee with evidence satisfactory to the Committee of such status.
+If in the opinion of the Committee a person entitled to payments or to exercise rights with respect to the 2002 Plan is disabled from caring for his affairs because of mental condition, physical condition or age, payment due such person may be made to, and such rights shall be exercised by, such person's guardian, conservator or other legal personal representative upon furnishing the Committee with evidence satisfactory to the Committee of such status.